Being a travel agent in New Hampshire is not as easy a job as one could imagine.

 Requirements to be a Travel Agent in New Hampshire

-By now you’re probably wondering what kind of person does it take to become a travel agent.
+By now you’re probably wondering what kind of person it takes to become a travel agent.

 This is easy to answer.